greenelab/onboarding/README.md

 # Greene Lab Onboarding Repository

-The repository is home to the onboarding information for the [Greene Lab](http://www.greenelab.com/) at the University of Pennsylvania.
+The repository is home to the onboarding information for the [Greene Lab](http://www.greenelab.com/) at the University of Colorado School of Medicine.
 **See [`onboarding.md`](onboarding.md)** for the onboarding information.

 ## Contributing